miguelalarcos/quick-search-form/README.md

 For example, one of the things you can do with this package is to create a search-form, i.e., a form that produces a query Mongo-like that you can use to subscribe to some publication.

-Youc could have something like this:
+Youc could have something like this: (inputs and outputs are the keys of Session vars)

 ```html
 {{> clientsSearch output='query'}}